cmsc240-s24/cmsc240-s24.github.io/labs/lab5.md

 3. Return the index in the `string` at which a given character appears.
 4. Return the character at a given index in the `string`.

 An example of a rotor `String` is `#GNUAHOVBIPWCJQXDKRYELSZFMT` ... which you are to interpret circularly, so that the last character loops around to the first.
-If you imagine that the first positition indicates the top spot on the rotor, then:
+If you imagine that the first position indicates the top spot on the rotor, then:

 `#GNUAHOVBIPWCJQXDKRYELSZFMT` rotated one click clockwise is `T#GNUAHOVBIPWCJQXDKRYELSZFM`